alshedivat/al-folio/_posts/2023-12-22-intro-embedded-systems.md

 ---
 layout: post
-title: a beginner guide
+title: a post with twitter
 date: 2023-07-05 11:12:00-0400
-description: introduction
+description: an example of a blog post with twitter
 tags: formatting
 categories: sample-posts external-services
 ---